sjp38/linux/Documentation/mm/process_addrs.rst

 * When changing a page table entry the page table lock for that page table **must** be held, except if you can safely assume nobody can access the page tables concurrently (such as on invocation of :c:func:`!free_pgtables`).
+* Page tables may be *walked* under RCU alone, as page tables are freed only after an RCU grace period has elapsed.
+However, any entry found must be revalidated after the page table lock is taken (such as the :c:func:`!pmd_same` recheck performed by :c:func:`!pte_offset_map_lock`) before it is acted upon.
+Changing an entry requires the page table lock and one of the locks that excludes teardown (any one of the mmap, VMA or rmap locks).
+* When traversing page tables under RCU alone it is important to take care when operating upon leaf entries - if the value is operated upon (for instance getting the folio associated with a PTE) an appropriate lock must be taken to prevent concurrent modification.
 * Reads from and writes to page table entries must be *appropriately* atomic.
 See the section on atomicity below for details.
 * Populating previously empty entries requires that the mmap or VMA locks are